Travis

 - "/Applications/Google\\ Chrome.app/Contents/MacOS/Google\\ Chrome --headless --disable-gpu --remote-debugging-port=9222 http://localhost &"

-Starting with version 56, Firefox can be used in “headless” mode, which is suitable for driving browser-based tests using Selenium and other tools.
+Starting with version 56, Firefox can be used in “headless” mode with the Firefox addon, which is suitable for driving browser-based tests using Selenium and other tools.
 Headless mode can be enabled using the MOZ_HEADLESS environment variable:

 env: